Unified Micromechanics Theory of Composites: Introduction

 \section{Introduction}

 Predicting the behavior of composite materials based on phase properties and microstructure is a fundamental challenge in micromechanics.
 Stress field estimations rely on solving a basic problem: an inclusion within an infinite homogeneous matrix under a uniform effective field.
-When constituents exhibit local elasticity, the solution for an ellipsoidal inclusion in a homogeneous field is given analytically by Eshelby’s tensor \cite{Eshelby`1957} (see also \cite{Parnell`2016}, \cite{Zhou`et`2013}).
+When constituents exhibit local elasticity, the solution for an ellipsoidal inclusion in a homogeneous field is given analytically by Eshelby’s tensor \cite{{Eshelby1957}} (see also \cite{{Parnell2016},{Zhouet2013}}).
 For inclusions of arbitrary shapes, various numerical methods have been developed.
 Finite element analysis (FEA) and truncation methods approximate the infinite medium with an extended sample.
-Direct modeling of an infinite medium is achieved using boundary integral equation (BIE) methods \cite{Liu`et`2011}, \cite{Buryachenko`2022a} or volume integral equation (VIE) approaches \cite{Buryachenko`2007}.
-Comprehensive reviews of micromechanical methods can be found in \cite{Buryachenko`2007}, \cite{Buryachenko`2022a}, \cite{Dvorak`2013}, \cite{Kachanov`S`2018}, \cite{Mura`1987}, and \cite{Torquato`2002}.
+Direct modeling of an infinite medium is achieved using boundary integral equation (BIE) methods \cite{{Liuet2011},{Buryachenko2022a}} or volume integral equation (VIE) approaches \cite{Buryachenko2007}.
+Comprehensive reviews of micromechanical methods can be found in \cite{{Buryachenko2007},{Buryachenko2022a},{Dvorak2013},{KachanovS2018},{Mura1987},{Torquato2002}}.